Vasily Mishin

+Biography

-Mishin was born in Byvalino, in the Bogorodsky Uyezd of the Moscow Governorate of the Russian Empire, and studied mathematics at the Moscow Aviation Institute.
+Mishin was born in Byvalino in the Bogorodsky Uyezd, and studied mathematics at the Moscow Aviation Institute.

-Mishin was a Soviet rocket scientist and one of the first Soviet specialists to see Nazi Germany's V-2 facilities at the end of World War II, along with others such as Sergey Korolev, who preceded him as the OKB-1 design bureau head, and Valentin Glushko, who succeeded him.
+Mishin was one of the first Soviet specialists to see Nazi Germany's V-2 facilities at the end of World War II, along with others such as Sergei Korolev, who preceded him as the OKB-1 design bureau head, and Valentin Glushko, who succeeded him.

 Mishin worked with Korolev as his deputy in the Experimental Design Bureau working on projects such as the development of the first Soviet ICBM as well in the Sputnik and Vostok programs.
 He became head of Korolev's OKB-1 design bureau and was the Chief Designer after Korolev's death in 1966, during surgery to remove a tumor from Korolev's colon.
 He inherited the N1 rocket program, intended to land a man on the Moon, but which turned out to be fatally flawed (largely due to lack of adequate funding).

 N1 development began on 14 September 1956, a decade before Mishin took control.
 It was selected for a lunar landing mission, which required a design capable of putting ninety-five tons of cargo into orbit, up from fifty and later seventy-five ton requirements earlier in development.
 Under Korolev, a precedent of forgoing much of the usual ground testing had been begun.
 According to Korolev, this was because proper facilities would not be funded, and it would also allow for earlier test flights.
 Some of the failures Mishin faced during his leadership could have been avoided if further testing had been conducted at this stage.
 To handle engine failures, the KORD system was created under Mishin.
 To prevent the rocket from having uneven flight that would result from the unbalanced thrust caused by a malfunctioning motor, the faulty motor and the motor opposite it in the rocket base would be turned off.
 KORD would also make the calculations necessary to compensate for the missing motors, which would allow the same flight path to be maintained.